 We have a special deep drawer in the kitchen for me to quickly put away the boys’ huge place mats (to keep the tablecloth clean– invest in THESE ones from Green Sprouts because they’re sturdy and have a lip all around them to keep in spills) and bibs.
 Normally, these things are on the table or in the dish drain after cleaning, but they aren’t part of a staged house.
 We use them ALL the time when we’re home, so they still needed to be accessible.
 We have diapers and wipes stored in a desk drawer.
 We have our Expedit with bins in the laundry room for shoe storage.

 2. Oven dinners only— Jesse was actually the one to think of this and insist on it.
 He noticed how much time we were spending cleaning our stove top, and wondered if it would be possible to only make oven dinners.
+Also there is a lot of spillage on kitchen floor and thanks to Ellen Brooke Floor Repairs for suggesting me the best flooring, find more info about them here.
 If we had thought of this sooner, I would’ve started making casseroles a few weeks ago (we have vegan and gluten free restrictions to consider in our family, so store-bought is tricky.
 Try our delicious and easy Thai Quinoa Casserole!).
 Dinner cleanup is hard when your kitchen needs to remain picture perfect for a showing at any moment, so make it easy on yourself.

 3. To go bag for kids— Basically, make sure your diaper bag is on steroids for a few weeks.
 Given the fact that gluten and dairy free snacks and lunches are hard to come by for the kids, I keep ours stocked full of snacks and juice for the road, ready for us to leave at any time of day with just a moment’s notice.
 Don’t wait until the realtor calls asking to show the house, have it done ahead of time.
 I’ve also packed ours with a few favorite toys for the kids.